get-convex/convex-helpers/CONTRIBUTING.md

 ## Releasing

-Run commands from this folder (packages/convex-helpers).
+Run commands from this folder (root of repo).

 **NOTE**: make sure you aren't running `npm run dev` anywhere when you're publishing to avoid races with re-generating files while publishing.